 FootballTransfers lists Leeds' 10 most expensive departures.

-Alongside Smith in joint tenth place is former Republic of Ireland striker Robbie Keane.
+The 10th most expensive sale in Leeds United's history is that of Republic of Ireland striker Robbie Keane.

-The Wolves academy graduate spent time in Italy with Inter Milan in the late 1990s and was signed by Leeds from the San Siro giants for £11m in 2001.
+The Wolves academy graduate spent time in Italy with Inter Milan in the late 1990s before he was signed by Leeds from the San Siro giants for £11m in 2001.

 However, he lasted just one year at Leeds before being sold to Tottenham for a slight loss.
 Keane netted 18 goals in 55 games during his sole campaign at Elland Road.

 9. Jack Clarke - €11m (Tottenham, 2019)

 Leeds academy star Jack Clarke was moved on for a very good fee when he joined Tottenham in 2019.

 Clarke signed for the North London club after four goal contributions in 22 Championship games during the 2018/19 campaign.

 However, his move to Spurs didn't worked out.
 After being loaned back to Leeds for six months, Clarke was sent out on loan a further three times, and he joined Sunderland on a permanent deal in 2022.